alsino/corona-impact-analysis/README.md

 ## Intro

+A quick visualization for a corona impact analysis.

 The App uses the framework [Svelte.js](http://svelte.dev/).
 You will find the JavaScript code in the ***src*** folder.
 The data can be found in the ***public*** folder.
 If you just need to make changes to the data or add new ***PDFs*** to the ***public/pdf folder***, you will not have to install anything.
 Simply update the folder on your server and repository.

 ## Setup / Installation